kaitlinlanguirand/Project_3/README.md

 clean_data()

-+ removes nas from the selected dataframe
+The clean_data() function removes rows containing missing values (NA) from the selected dataframe.
+This is essential for preparing your dataset before conducting any analysis.
 ```
 LanguirandR::clean_data()